patrykslomka/DataEngineering_team4_1/README.md

 ## DataEngineering
-Repository for the Data Engineering course at JADS - Team 4
+Repository for the team assignment 1 of Data Engineering course at JADS - Team 4

 ## Getting Started